|

 the rear side sliding windows and what advice it does provide is

 galvanized drain assembly that holds the bottom slider rails.
+It is wrong.
 You

 can not remove this assembly without first removing the windows.